 Yes, nothing is perfect.
 Even the fastest-growing and buzz-causing programmatic direct has some drawbacks.

-Not Flexible: A publisher and an advertiser have to agree on a fixed price for a fixed time interval.
-Once the deal is done, neither can make changes even if the ads are not getting as many impression as they were supposed to.
+A publisher and an advertiser have to agree on a fixed price for a fixed time interval.
+Once the deal is done, neither can make changes even if the ads are not getting as many impressions as they were supposed to.

-High Threshold: For small advertisers, it can be hard to get hold of such exclusive inventory because a.) they won’t be invited by the publisher and b.) even if they are invited, they might not be able to pay high prices set by the publisher.
-Hence, they choose easier methods like RTB over private auction.
+For small advertisers, it can be hard to get hold of such exclusive inventory because a.) they won’t be invited by the publisher, and b.) even if they are invited, they might not be able to pay high prices set by the publisher.
+Hence, they choose easier methods like RTB over the private auction.